 The Graduate Consulting Club promotes strategic and analytics consulting industries at ETH and University Basel.
 In the Data Science Division of the Club, we build a bridge from academic to industrial data science to facilitate the transition of our members into the analytics consulting industry.
-We help our members develop their career by providing workshops and pro-bono practice in data engineering, analytics, machine learning, data visualization, and strategic case solving.
+We help our members develop their career by providing pro bono practice and workshops in data engineering, analytics, machine learning, data visualization, and strategic case solving.

 Create real-world impact with your analytics knowledge